The 10 Privacy Principles of PIPEDA – Safeguards

 Physical Methods

-Your organization should use physical methods to protect personal information whenever possible.
-Lock cabinets, safes, doors, and offices when they are not in use.
-Restrict access whenever possible.
+An organization should use physical methods to protect personal information whenever possible.
+Cabinets, safes, doors, and offices should be locked when they are not in use.
+They should be restrict access whenever possible.

-When printing or receiving faxes, retrieve the documents immediately.
+When printing or receiving faxes, documents should be retrieved immediately.
 Some office printers allow employees to print papers once they approach the printer and key in their personal code.

-Ensure that sensitive and confidential personal information is not visible to the public.
+Sensitive and confidential personal information should not visible to the public.

 Organizational Measures

 Many organizations give employees RFID tags which open doors according to a security access level.
-Limit information to a need-to-know basis.
+Information should be limited to a need-to-know basis.

 Some organizations wisely choose to pre-screen their employees for criminal records and bad credit histories before giving them access to sensitive information.

-Implement and enforce a “clear desk policy”.
+An organization should implement and enforce a clear desk policy.
 Employees should have their desks clear and free of any papers containing sensitive personal information or confidential company information.
 Employees should lock this information in a private filing cabinet.
+Similar rules apply for a clear screen policy.

 Technological Measures

-Implement encryption whenever possible, especially when dealing with sensitive personal information such as credit card numbers.
-Consider encryption at all stages of transit.
+It should also implement encryption whenever possible, especially when dealing with sensitive personal information such as credit card numbers.
+Encryption should be considered at all stages of transit.

 Organizations should exercise great care when disposing or destructing personal information.